ssp21/ssp21-spec/ssp21.md

 }
 ```

 * **PRESHARED_KEYS** - No certificates are exchanged.
-Parties use eachothers preshared public static DH keys to
+Parties use each others preshared public static DH keys to
 authenticate.
 The *certificates* field in handshake messages will be left empty.

 ##### Handshake Error